Dawson-Field/USU_coursework/samssubs_datawarehousing/README.md

 Throughout the project, we:

 - Normalized a messy dataset and built a transactional database in SQL Server
-- Designed and implemented a dimensional model using the Kimball methodology
+- Designed and implemented a dimensional model
 - Loaded data into Snowflake using Fivetran and transformed it using dbt
-- Built Tableau dashboards with customer-specific visualizations and strategic recommendations

 ---